-Our Compensation and Human Resources Committee consists of Matthew Holt, Michael Severino, Christi Shaw and Gregory Summe, with Matthew Holt serving as chair.
+Our Compensation and Human Resources Committee consists of Michael Severino, Lan Kang, Christi Shaw and Gregory Summe, with Michael Severino serving as chair.
 The Compensation and Human Resources Committee is responsible for, among other things:

-- reviewing and approving corporate goals and objectives relevant to the compensation of our CEO, evaluating our CEO's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors (as directed by the Board of Directors), determining and approving our CEO's compensation level based on such evaluation; - reviewing and approving, or making recommendations to the Board of Directors with respect to, the compensation of our other executive officers, including annual base salary, bonus, equity-based incentives and other benefits; - · reviewing and recommending to our Board of Directors with respect to the compensation of our directors; and - reviewing and making recommendations with respect to our equity compensation plans.
+- · reviewing and approving corporate goals and objectives relevant to the compensation of our CEO, evaluating our CEO's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors (as directed by the Board of Directors), determining and approving our CEO's compensation level based on such evaluation; - · reviewing and approving, or making recommendations to the Board of Directors with respect to, the compensation of our other executive officers, including annual base salary, bonus, equity-based incentives and other benefits; - reviewing the Company's management development and succession planning process; - · reviewing and recommending to our Board of Directors with respect to the compensation of our directors; and - · reviewing and making recommendations with respect to our equity compensation plans.

 The Compensation and Human Resources Committee has sole authority to retain or terminate any compensation consultant or other advisor used to evaluate senior executive compensation and may form and delegate authority to subcommittees when appropriate.
 The Compensation and Human Resources Committee also approves all engagements and services to be performed by any consultants or advisors to the Compensation and Human Resources Committee.
 To assist the Compensation and Human Resources Committee in discharging its responsibilities, the Committee has retained an independent compensation consultant-Frederic W. Cook & Company ("FW Cook").
 The consultant reports directly to the Compensation and Human Resources Committee.
-For additional information about the independence of the Compensation and Human Resources Committee's consultant, refer to "Compensation Discussion and Analysis-Compensation Consultant."
+For additional information about the independence of the Compensation and Human Resources Committee's consultant, refer to "Compensation Discussion and Analysis-Compensation Philosophy & Objectives-How We Make Compensation Decisions-Guidance from the Independent Compensation Consultant."
 For more information on the responsibilities and activities of the Compensation and Human Resources Committee, including its processes for determining executive compensation, see the "Executive Compensation-Compensation Discussion and Analysis" section.